xmtp/libxmtp/README.md

 ### Configure the client

-You can configure the client's network connection and key storage method with these optional parameters of `Client.create`:
+You can configure the client with these parameters of `Client.create`:

 | Parameter | Default | Description                                                                                                                                                                                                                                                                           |
 | --------- | ------- |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|